L.A. Weatherly

 L.A.
-Weatherly, also known as Lee Weatherly and Titania Woods, is an American author.
+Weatherly (born 1967), also known as Lee Weatherly and Titania Woods, is an American author.
 She was born in 1967 and grew up in Little Rock, Arkansas in the USA.
 She lives with her husband in The Scottish Borders, UK.
 She has written over fifty books for children and young adults, though is best known for her YA trilogy Angel.
 The first title in the series, "Angel", was published in 2010.
 The second, Angel Fire, came out in 2012; the final title in the series, Angel Fever, was published in 2013.

 Weatherly also has written several novels for teenagers, including Child X, Missing Abby, and Soul Mates.

 Weatherly, under the pseudonym Titania Woods, has also written the notable series Glitterwings Academy for 5- to 8-year-olds.
 The collection contains 15 different, creative books in a sequence.